 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 Under the new guidance, lessees will be required to recognize the following for all leases (with the exception of leases with a term of twelve months or less) at the commencement date: (a) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and (b) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged.
 The guidance requires a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 The modified retrospective approach would not require any transition accounting for leases that expire before the earliest comparative period presented.
 A full retrospective transition approach is not permitted.
 This guidance will be effective for the Hospital beginning in fiscal year 2019.
 Early application is permitted.
-The Hospital is currently assessing the impact the adoption of this standard will have on their consolidated financial statements.

 In August 2016, the FASB issued ASU 2016-14, Presentation of Financial Statements for Not-for-Profit Entities.
 This standard marks the completion of the first phase of a larger project aimed at improving not-for-profit financial reporting.
 Under the new guidance, the existing three categories of net assets will be replaced with a simplified model that combines temporarily restricted and permanently restricted net assets into a single category called "net assets with donor restrictions" and renames unrestricted net assets as "net assets without donor restrictions."
 There will be new reporting requirements for expenses and additional disclosures to describe an organization's liquidity.
 The standard is effective for fiscal years beginning after December 15, 2017.
-The Hospital is currently assessing the impact this standard will have on their consolidated financial statements.

-The FASB issued ASU 2016-15, on August 26, 2016, and ASU 2016-18, on November 17, 2016.
+The FASB issued ASU 2016-15 on August 26, 2016 and ASU 2016-18 on November 17, 2016.
 The new guidance is intended to reduce diversity in practice in how certain transactions are classified in the statement of cash flows.
 ASU 2016-15 includes guidance on eight specific cash flow issues in an effort to reduce diversity in practice in how certain transactions are classified within the statement of cash flows.
 ASU 2016-18 addresses the presentation, disclosure, and cash flow classification of restricted cash and requires that the statement of cash flows explain the change during the period in the total of cash, cash equivalents, and amounts generally described as restricted cash or restricted cash equivalents.
 Entities would also be required to reconcile these amounts on the balance sheet to the statement of cash flows and disclose the nature of the restrictions.
 The guidance is effective for financial statements issued for fiscal years beginning after December 31, 2018.
 Early adoption is permitted for ASU 2016-15 provided that all of the amendments are adopted in the same period.
 Both ASUs require application using a retrospective transition method.
-The Hospital is currently assessing the impact the adoption of these standards will have on their consolidated financial statements.